cheewai74/sql_job_reference/[THEORY]Joins.md

 RIGHT OUTER JOIN branch
 ON staff.branchno = branch.branchno;
 ```
 </BR>
 CROSS JOIN:</BR>
-_Each possible pairing of rows from the 2 tables will result in a row appearing in the result table_</BR>
+_Each possible pairing of rows from the 2 tables will result in a row appearing in the result table._</BR>
 ```
 SELECT s.name, b.city
 FROM staff s
 CROSS JOIN branch b;
 ```
 </BR>

-FULL JOIN:</BR>
+FULL OUTER JOIN:</BR>
 _All rows in the joined tables are included, regardless of whether there is a match or not._</BR>
 </BR>
 ```
+SELECT s.name,
+       s.branchno,
+       b.city
+FROM staff s
+FULL OUTER JOIN branch b
+ON s.branchno = b.branchno;
 ```